grafana/grafana-infinity-datasource/docs/sources/examples/rss-feeds.md

 # Visualizing data from AWS Status feeds

 In this example, we are going to see how we can use AWS status feeds as Grafana annotations.
-This will be useful when you are dealing with any AWS outages.
+This can be be useful when you are dealing with any AWS outages.
 For this, we are going to use the [AWS RSS feed](https://status.aws.amazon.com/rss/all.rss).
 You can find more feeds at [AWS Status page](https://status.aws.amazon.com/)

 ![image](https://user-images.githubusercontent.com/153843/151575227-20088546-4368-4066-a91b-64058982544b.png#center)

 ## Connection setup

-[AWS status feeds](https://status.aws.amazon.com/rss/all.rss) are open and no authentication required.
-So, you can simple create a datasource using infinity without any additional configuration.
+[AWS status feeds](https://status.aws.amazon.com/rss/all.rss) are open and no authentication is required, so you can simply create a data source using Infinity without any additional configuration.

 ## Annotation setup

-In your dashboard, Once you create a annotation you will perform the following steps
+Once an annotation has been created in your dashboard, follow the steps below:

-- Create a annotation and select your Infinity datasource
+1. Create a annotation and select your Infinity data source.
-- Select "XML" as query type, "URL" as source and Format "Data Frame"
+2. Select "XML" as query type, "URL" as source and Format "Data Frame".
-- Provide `https://status.aws.amazon.com/rss/all.rss` as the URL
+3. Provide `https://status.aws.amazon.com/rss/all.rss` as the URL.
-- You need to specify `rss.channel[0].item` as the URL. ( You can find this path from the original rss feed )
+4. You need to specify `rss.channel[0].item` as the URL.
+You can find this path from the original RSS feed.
-- Create `title`, `description` as columns and provide string type
+5. Create `title`, `description` as columns and provide the string type.
-- Create `pubDate` column and mark this as 'DateTime'
+6. Create `pubDate` column and mark this as 'DateTime'.
-- Finally select `guid[0]._` as string.
-This is your link.
-So you can alias this to link
+7. Select `guid[0]._` as string.
+This is your link, so you can alias it as "link".

 ![image](https://user-images.githubusercontent.com/153843/151575928-4fc9f188-7f9a-43c5-a92a-6069fe434e6a.png)

-Reference feed item is given below
+he reference feed item is provided below:

 ```xml
 <item>